microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Deploy to Azure

-You can now redeploy your `processor` function and upload an audio file to see if the transcription is correctly running and check the logs of your Azure Function to see the different steps of the orchestration running.
+You can now redeploy your `processor` function and upload an audio file to see if the transcription is correctly running and check the logs of your durable function app to see the different steps of the orchestration running.

 ```sh
 azd deploy processor